SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory

 SeSE can detect confabulations in free-form text generation across a range of domains without requiring prior domain knowledge.
-We evaluate it on sentence-level question-answering tasks spanning life sciences, mathematical reasoning, trivia knowledge, open-domain QA, and commonsense reasoning.
-Furthermore, to examine SeSE's hallucination detection capability in long-text generation tasks, we construct four custom datasets based on the generated outputs of DeepSeek‑V3.1 and Gemini‑2.5‑Flash on two benchmark datasets—FActScore and PopQA.
+We evaluate it on short-form question-answering tasks spanning life sciences, mathematical reasoning, trivia knowledge, open-domain QA, and commonsense reasoning.
+Furthermore, to examine SeSE's hallucination detection capability in long-text generation tasks, we construct four custom datasets based on the generated outputs of DeepSeek-V3.1 and Gemini-3-Flash on two benchmark datasets---FActScore and PopQA.
 Since current LLMs have an excessively high accuracy rate when using tools, all experiments are conducted in offline mode, relying solely on their own capabilities.
-In Table.~\ref{tab:Samples from datasets}, we show samples and statistics for each dataset.
 All experimental datasets have been made publicly available in the code repository to facilitate reproducibility and further development.